 We’re excited to see zoning for mid-scale residential housing like 4-plexes and 8-plexes near Enfield, 45th, and elsewhere in West and central Austin.
 These are high opportunity areas with short commute times to downtown and other job centers that have been excluded from more affordable housing development for too long.
 Council’s direction called for wider transition zones in areas like these that are not vulnerable to displacement, and we’re happy to see that reflected on the map.

 We’re excited that the proposed code text would generally make ADUs easier to build in more places and in more ways.
-As discussed in the Obama administration’s Housing Development Toolkit, ADUs help remedy a number of housing needs including providing more Housing that costs no more than 30 percent of a household’s monthly income, as defined by the U.S. Department of Housing and Urban Development. in every neighborhood, providing tax relief through rentals options, and helping “address the needs of families pulled between caring for their children and their aging parents, a demographic that has been growing rapidly in recent years”.
+As discussed in the Obama administration’s Housing Development Toolkit, ADUs help remedy a number of housing needs including providing more affordable housing in every neighborhood, providing tax relief through rentals options, and helping “address the needs of families pulled between caring for their children and their aging parents, a demographic that has been growing rapidly in recent years”.
 Allowing ADUs in almost all of Austin will fulfill the council’s goal of adding all kinds of homes, for all kinds of people, in all parts of town.

-We’re excited that duplexes are allowed to be larger than single-family homes in a zone for housing.
-House-Scale zones (because a building with 2 housing units. are allowed more floor area ratio [FAR]).
+We’re excited that duplexes are allowed to be larger than single-family homes in Residential House-Scale zones (because duplexes are allowed more floor area ratio [FAR]).
 This will provide a much-needed incentive to build more homes instead of just larger ones.
-Under the current code, even on lots where two units are allowed, too often we see demolitions result in only a larger a house intended for a single household.
-IE one unit per lot. being built instead of two homes.
-The increased floor to area ratio for duplexes will help mitigate that.
+Under the current code, even on lots where two units are allowed, too often we see demolitions result in only a larger single-family home being built instead of two homes.
+The increased FAR for duplexes will help mitigate that.

 Limited Site Plans are a great idea, but their usefulness will come down to the details.
-More work and more reform may be needed to make Any building between a single-family house and a large apartment building. projects easier to build.
+More work and more reform may be needed to make Missing Middle projects easier to build.